thermalogic/SEES/README.md

   ![download](./guide/doc/img/downloadhome.jpg)

-* Usimg the Jupyter Notebooks of PySEE/home:
+* Using the Jupyter Notebooks of PySEE/home:

    Unzip the **zip** file, then, in the sub-folder of **notebook** of home, double-click `nb.bat`(OS:Windows) or run the command:`jupyter notebook` in a terminal.
 This will open a web page in your browser with a list of the available notebooks.